coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 ## Next Steps

-While the topology configuration described above allows your nodes to synchronize with the blockchain, operating a stake pool requires that your relay node(s) also connect with additional relay nodes in the Cardano network.
+While the topology configuration described above allows your nodes to connect with each other and synchronize with the blockchain, operating a stake pool requires that your relay node(s) also connect with more relay nodes in the Cardano network.
 Prior to [Configuring Network Topology](../part-iii-operation/configuring-network-topology.md), the _How to Set Up a Cardano Stake Pool_ guide explains other tasks that you must complete first, such as [Configuring an Air-gapped, Offline Computer](./configuring-an-air-gapped-offline-computer.md).